4thel00z/lambda/README.md

 λ is a functional programming framework for go, which adds support for an alternative error handling workflow using options.

+## Notes

+This package requires at least a Go version of 1.6 to compile succesfully.

 ## Example usage